mcanchela/ImageCaptionGenerator/README.md

-Machine Learning Program that uses Python language for Image Caption Generation.
+Machine Learning Program using Python for Image Caption Generation.